Rent a room at home

-On the face of it, the rent-a-room relief is straight forward: if gross rents from letting out your room are not more than £7,500 in the current tax year, there is nothing you need to do, this income is free of tax; but beware the small print.
+On the face of it, the “rent a room scheme” relief is straight forward: if gross rents from letting out your room are not more than £7,500 (or £3,750 if you share this with someone else) in the current tax year, there is nothing you need to do, this income is free of tax but beware the small print.

 Gross rents are defined as the rental income you receive (before deducting expenses) plus any additional contributions you receive from your lodger towards meals, cleaning, laundry or similar costs.
 So basically you have to total up everything you receive from your tenant and check whether or not it exceeds £7,500.

 You cannot use the rent a room scheme and claim this exemption at all if:

 - The house where the room is let is not part of your main home.